jank-lang/jank/book/src/title-page.md

 Beyond Clojure, jank is brethren to C++ and it can reach into C++ arbitrarily to both access and define new C++ types, functions, and templates, at runtime.
 This is done by JIT (just in time) compiling C++, using Clang and LLVM.
+The result is that you can write Clojure code which can access C and C++ libraries trivially.

-For a note on jank's status, please read the [foreward](foreward.md).
+For more detail on jank's status, please read the [foreward](foreward.md).